 Dawson was seeking $500,000 for 5% equity in the business, requesting the Sharks for funding to expand her company.
 Cuban and Grenier felt a loss of profit, so they declined to contribute.
 Nelson and Daymond rejected it due to the difficulty of educating people about organic and chemical-free plant products.

-Kelvin, on the other hand, offered Dawson $500,000 for a 5% stake plus a royalty of $1 per unit (until $1.5 million was paid back), for which Dawson received a royalty of 50 cents per unit, but Kelvin refused to accept it.
-So, the deal was not secured by Shark Tanks.
+Kevin, on the other hand, offered Dawson $500,000 for a 5% stake plus a royalty of $1 per unit (until $1.5 million was paid back), for which Dawson received a royalty of 50 cents per unit, but Kevin refused to accept it.
+So, the deal was not secured by Shark Tank.
 However, now Arber is making progress in the market and making a profit, and it will continue to grow in the future, too.